AdobeDocs/workfront.en/help/quicksilver/maestro/records/edit-records.md

 ## Considerations about editing records

 * You can edit records that you created or records created by others, if you were given permissions to the workspace.
-* You can edit record fields from the Details page of a record or from the table view of a record type.
+* You can edit record fields from the following areas:

-* You cannot edit record information from the timeline view.
+    * The Details box of a record from a record view.
+    * The Details page of a record.
+    * Inline, in a table view.

 * The following types of fields are automatically updated, and you cannot edit their values manually:
     * Linked fields from other records
     * Formula-type fields